gulfiliz/gulfiliz.github.io/_posts/2025-09-09-martin-eden.md

 he moves away from the culture Ruth represents rather than toward it.

-He discovers that what he wanted — entry into the world of ideas — has nothing to do with the class he was trying to enter.
+He discovers that what he wanted, entry into the world of ideas, has nothing to do with the class he was trying to enter.

 The wealthy, educated people around Ruth are not more intelligent than Martin.
-They are less — or rather, they have the appearance of culture without its substance.
+They are less.
+Or rather, they have the appearance of culture without its substance.

 They read the books that should be read.
 They hold the opinions that should be held.
-They have never had an idea that was genuinely their own — that came from encounter with reality rather than from social transmission.
+They have never had an idea that was genuinely their own, that came from encounter with reality rather than from social transmission.